Choosing an Antenna

 Sure, you can connect a large VHF/UHF antenna to the HT.
 I have a Jpole mounted in the attic above my head that I ordinarily connect to my base station, a Yaesu 991A.
 To connect the antenna to my HT, I bought an adaptor as shown in Figure 7.

 When I was done (are we ever done?)
-I had a box of these adaptors collected as I tried any number of configurations in my search for the “right” antenna.
+I had a box of these adaptors used to configure random antenna in the field.

 More HT Tips

-Buy an extra battery and keep it charged.
+I suggest that you buy an extra battery and keep it charged.
+They can even be charged from your vehicle battery.
 HTs give little warning and generally fail as you’re transmitting something critical.
 Note that the length of time it takes to install a charged battery is directly proportional to the importance of the conversation you were having.

 When using an HT as a base station, you won’t (shouldn’t) transmit when the HT is in the charger–it does not supply enough power to transmit–only the battery does–unless the DC port is connected to a high-amperage DC source.
 This is where Anderson Power poles come in handy.
 Build a cable to connect your HT’s charging cable directly to your base station’s 30-amp power supply.